tndatacommons/tndata_backend/tndata_backend/goals/api_docs/usergoalviewset_v1.md

     - `id`: a unique id for the GoalProgress instance.
     - `goal`: the goal's unique id
     - `usergoal`: The unique id of the parent UserGoal
-    - `current_score`: The aggregate Behavior-rerporting score.
+    - `current_score`: The aggregate reporting score.
-    - `current_total`: The sum of user-reported behavior progresses within this goal.
+    - `current_total`: The sum of user-reported progresses within this goal.
-    - `max_total`: The maximum possible value for the Behavior-reported score.
+    - `max_total`: The maximum possible value for the reported score.
     - `daily_actions_total`: Number of actions scheduled for _this day_.
     - `daily_actions_completed`: Number of actions the user completed in _this day_